John W. Rollins: Early life and family

-John W. Rollins was born in Keith, Catoosa County, Georgia, the son of John William Rollins and Claudia Nance Rollins, a farmer father and a schoolteacher mother.
+John W. Rollins was born in Keith, Georgia, the son of John William Rollins and Claudia Nance Rollins, a farmer father and a schoolteacher mother.

 He attended school in a one-room schoolhouse nine miles away in Ringgold, Georgia.
 In 1928, Rollins's father fell ill and the 12-year-old boy accepted additional responsibilities on the family farm.
 He worked hard to help his mother provide for the family.
 As a child, he had an entrepreneurial spirit and tried his hand at an early age selling door to door with things such as bedspreads.
 In the aftermath of the Great Depression, he left the family farm in Ringgold and moved to Philadelphia.
 His career was a series of entrepreurial ventures ultimately ending up with the formation of 9 NYSE firms and other business ventures.

 Personal life

-He was married three times, to Kitty Jacob, Linda Kuechler, and Michele Metrinko, and had ten children including John W., Jr., James, Catherine, Patrick, Ted, Jeff, Michele, Monique, Michael and Marc, as well as eleven grandchildren, John III, Jamie, Fontayne, Charlie, Rachel, Katie, Sarah, Emma, Kaitlyn, William, and Morgan.
+He was married three times, to Kitty Jacob, Linda Kuechler, and Michele Metrinko, and had ten children including John W. Jr., James, Catherine, Patrick, Ted, Jeff, Michele, Monique, Michael and Marc, as well as eleven grandchildren, John III, Jamie, Fontayne, Charlie, Rachel, Katie, Sarah, Emma, Kaitlyn, William, and Morgan.